Pregnancy, Pre and Postnatal Care

 - Pelvic, hip and groin pain (including pubic symphysis pain)

 - Carpal Tunnel Syndrome (pins and needles or numbness in hands)

 - General aches and pains from postural change

 Pregnancy related pain and discomfort can be experienced in all trimesters.
 Osteopathy can help support your body as it adapts to the changes in shape and posture.

 If you are experiencing lingering pain or discomfort an osteopathic treatment may help your body to realign and recover from the birth.
-Our osteopaths are also highly experienced when it comes to treating babies – for more information on how we can help your baby post birth see our article on birth trauma or visit our babies and children’s page.
+Our osteopaths are also highly experienced when it comes to treating babies – for more information on how we can help your baby post birth visit our babies and children’s page.